python/mypy/docs/source/running_mypy.rst

 This is usually not too difficult to do: mypy is designed to report as few error messages as possible when it is looking at unannotated code.

-If doing this is intractable, we recommend passing mypy just the files you want to type check and use :option:`--follow-imports=silent <mypy --follow-imports>`.
+Only if doing this is intractable, we recommend passing mypy just the files you want to type check and use :option:`--follow-imports=silent <mypy --follow-imports>`.
 Even if mypy is unable to perfectly type check a file, it can still glean some useful information by parsing it (for example, understanding what methods